Save the Date!

 from 5:30 to 9:00 p.m.
 Rain date: July 29.
 More information to follow.

-Plan to attend the annual meeting at the Lake Waramaug Country Club.
+at 2:00 p.m.
+Please plan to attend our annual meeting at the Lake Waramaug Country Club.

 OUR CENTENNIALFounded in 1917, the Lake Waramaug Association is celebrating its Centennial this year with several exciting initiatives and community events.